 4. Keep a food diary.

-Aside from caffeine, there are also other foods that can affect your sleep during pregnancy.
-If you noticed that your baby reacts to certain foods by becoming more lively, then you should avoid taking those foods for dinner.
+Aside from caffeine, other foods can affect your sleep during pregnancy.
+If you noticed that your baby reacts to certain foods by becoming more lively, you should avoid taking those foods for dinner.

-On the other hand, spicy foods can also increase the risk for heartburn, thus you should avoid it as you might feel extremely uncomfortable.
+On the other hand, spicy foods can also increase the risk of heartburn.
+Therefore you should avoid it as you might feel extremely uncomfortable.

 5. Cool off.

 Pregnant women typically have a higher body temperature.
-The boiling feel is another big factor as to why most pregnant women have a hard time falling asleep.
+The boiling feel is another significant factor in why most pregnant women have a hard time falling asleep.
 The best solution for this is to lower down the temperature in the room.

 6. Reduce fluid intake during the night.

-Drinking fluids during the day is strongly advised for pregnant women.
+Drinking fluids frequently during the daytime is essential for pregnant women.
 However, you must cut it back during the night if you don’t want late-night bathroom trips to disturb your sleep.

 7. Sleep on your left side.

-When you are already on your third trimester, your doctor will recommend you to sleep on your left side.
-This is because doing this helps increase the flow of blood to the fetus, uterus, and kidneys.
+When you are already in your third trimester, your doctor will recommend you sleep on your left side.
+Doing this helps increase the flow of blood to the fetus, uterus, and kidneys.